natesales/pathvector/docs/docs/installation.md

 All versions of Pathvector for all supported platforms are available to download from the latest [release page](https://github.com/natesales/pathvector/releases).

 It is recommended to run Pathvector every 12 hours to update IRR prefix lists and PeeringDB prefix limits.
-Adding `0 */12 * * * pathvector` to your crontab will update the filters at 12 AM and PM every day.
+Adding `0 */12 * * * pathvector generate` to your crontab will update the filters at 12 AM and PM every day.

 The only required dependency is `bird >= 2.0.7`, but some features require additional dependencies: